grassrootseconomics/eth-tracker/README.md

 ![GitHub Tag](https://img.shields.io/github/v/tag/grassrootseconomics/eth-tracker)

 A fast and lightweight tracker designed to monitor EVM blockchains for live and historical transaction events, including reverted transactions.
 It filters these events and publishes them to NATS for further processing.

 It applies deduplication at the NATS level, making it safe to run in a distributed fashion.

 Note: To run it against an L2/EVM chain, you will need to manually add a replace directive in the `go.mod` file pointing to the EVM chain's `*geth` compatible source code.
 This will allow the tracker to process transaction types other than Ethereum's `0x0, 0x1 and 0x2`.

 ### CEL2

 We maintain a CEL2 compatible tracker (source and container image) on the `cel2` branch.

 ## Getting Started

 A `Makefile` is also provided to build the required binaries to run eth-tracker.

-### Bootstrap Cache
+### Cache Bootstrap

-An optional binary, `eth-tracker-cache-bootstrap`, is included to build the Redis cache with all relevant Grassroots Economics smart contract and user addresses to allow filtering on very busy smart contracts e.g. cUSD.
+During startup `eth-tracker` will always build the cache with all relevant Grassroots Economics smart contract and user addresses to allow filtering on very busy smart contracts e.g. cUSD.

 The cache will auto-update based on any additions/removals from all indexes.

 ### Prerequisites

-* Git
+- Git
-* Docker
+- Docker
-* NATS server
+- NATS server
-* Redis server
+- Redis server (Optional)
-* Access to a Celo RPC node
+- Access to a Celo RPC node

 See [docker-compose.yaml](dev/docker-compose.yaml) for an example on how to run and deploy a single instance.

 ### 1. Build the Docker image